The Greek goddess who inspired our CBD brand: Higea

 Some sources claim that the Higea Cup was used as an emblem of St. John in the first century after Christ based on the legend that the Apostle was offered a trophy containing poison.
 There is also speculation that the Higea Cup could be used as far as 1222 as a symbol of pharmacists in Italy.
 These two hypotheses are mere elucubrations and there is no evidence that either hypothesis is true.
 What we do know and know is that it is real is that the use of the Higea Cup as an international symbol of Pharmacy and Pharmacology became popular from 1796 when it was printed on a coin of the Parisian Society of Pharmacology.
 If you look at the pharmaceutical logos we will always see a glass with a screwed snake that alludes to Greek mythology, in particular the Goddess of Health and Higea Cleansing.

-If you want to know more about the CBD, we recommend that you visit our article on CBD Facts and Figures.
+If you want to know more about CBD, we recommend you visit our article on CBD myths and truths.

 CBD oil is legal in most countries.
 But can you travel with CBD oil on a plane?
 We reveal the truth to you.